open-vehicle-control-system/ovcs/docs/getting_started.md

 ## Setting up your local directories with system images

-OVCS is being developed on Raspberry PI 4 and the base system image for the ECU module and the Infotainment module are available in a seperate repositories:
+OVCS is being developed on Raspberry PI 4 and the base system image for the VMS module and the Infotainment module are available in a seperate repositories:
-* OVCS Infotainment system image: https://github.com/Spin42/ovcs_infotainment_system_rpi4
+* OVCS Infotainment system image: https://github.com/open-vehicle-control-system/ovcs_infotainment_system_rpi4
-* OVCS ECU system image: https://github.com/Spin42/ovcs_ecu_system_rpi4
+* OVCS VMS system image: https://github.com/open-vehicle-control-system/ovcs_vms_system_rpi4

 These system images must be cloned in the parent folder of this repository.